 What Causes a Herniated Disc?

 A spinal herniated disc is a common grievance among injured Chicago construction workers.
 A herniated disc is a tear in the outer fibrous ring of an intervertebral disc which causes the soft central portion to bulge out.
 Herniated discs are usually caused by constant lifting in a job and constantly bending at the waist and not using your legs to help lift.
-David Schawaner, Chicago personal injury attorney at the personal injury law firm Chicago of Morici, Figlioli and Associates, has many clients that suffer with herniated discs.
 Another serious cause of herniated discs is a sudden twisting motion that can cause the nucleus to break through the spinal capsule.

 What are the Symptoms of a Herniated Disc?

-Chicago personal injury attorney, David Schwaner explains “if the disc is pressing on a nerve the injured party will feel pain, numbness, and weakness in the area of the body in which the nerve travels to; if the disc is not pressing on a nerve the injured party will feel pain in the lower back or maybe nothing at all since the bulging disc is not pressing upon a nerve.”
+If the disc is pressing on a nerve the injured party will feel pain, numbness, and weakness in the area of the body in which the nerve travels to; if the disc is not pressing on a nerve the injured party will feel pain in the lower back or maybe nothing at all since the bulging disc is not pressing on a nerve.
 Some people have leg pain and in severe cases have shooting pain that starts from the top of the buttocks and continues down to the ankle.

 How is a Herniated Disc Diagnosed?